VueGWT/vue-gwt/docs-source/book/advanced/custom-elements.md

 ## Available Options

-`Vue.customElement` takes an optional third argument of type `CustomElementOptions<T extends VueComponent>`.
+`Vue.customElement` takes an optional third argument of type `CustomElementOptions<T extends IsVueComponent>`.

 Here are the available options: